 Museum of Cretan Herbs

-The Museum of Cretan Herbs - Herbarium Jacques Zaffran, which was inaugurated on 3 June 2008 as part of an international conference on ‘Ecological Theology and Environmental Ethics’, is a department of the Institute of Theology and Ecology (ITE).
+The Museum of Cretan Herbs - Herbarium Jacques Zaffran, a Department of the Institute of Theology and Ecology (IThE), was inaugurated on 3 June 2008 in the framework of an international conference on ‘Ecological Theology and Environmental Ethics’.

 The Museum of Cretan Herbs is housed in an OAC building, which was renovated with the contribution of the Region of Crete and the Organization for the Development of Crete, and was organized with the financial support of the General Secretariat for Youth.
 The surrounding space was redeveloped with the financing of the Ministry for the Environment, Physical Planning and Public Works.